vackosar/vackosar.github.io/_posts/2022-08-03-Python-functools.cmp_to_key-explained.md

 true
 ```

-If you go to [the source code](https://github.com/python/cpython/blob/f9433fff476aa13af9cb314fcc6962055faa4085/Lib/functools.py#L206) you'll find out that you are getting just a class that implements comparison in a new way.
+If you go to [the source code](https://github.com/python/cpython/blob/f9433fff476aa13af9cb314fcc6962055faa4085/Lib/functools.py#L206), you'll find that you are getting just a class that implements comparison in a new way.

 ```python
 def cmp_to_key(mycmp):